 The second programme for job creation will be through the Community Workers Programme.
-Bergrivier Municipality has been selected for the 2016/17 financial year to employ 500 people from the poor communities to work 3 days per week for R 86/day.
+Bergrivier Municipality has been selected to employ 500 people from the poor communities to work 3 days per week for R 86/day.
 The ward committees will be used to assist in the identification of potential opportunities for temporary employment and to recruit from the poorest of the poor.
 Training will also be provided as per sector iii.
-Food security i.
-SPORT DEVELOPMENT AND FACILITIES
+Food security